People Are Sharing Pictures Of Their Less Than Ideal Christmas Sleeping Arrangements As #DuvetKnowItsChristmas Returns

 Of course, whilst this is all funny, it's not really about that.
 Regardless of where you sleep, it's still nice to go home to see your family and friends, even if you do get shoved up against a wall or have to sleep underneath the sideboard in the utility room

 It's all for a good cause, as well.
-This year, Marsden is asking people to share their pictures and make a generous donation to the homelessness and rough sleeping charity Shelter.
+This year, Marsden has partnered with homelessness and rough sleeping Shelter to raise awareness that 'not everyone has a home at Christmas'.
+He's asking people to share their pictures and make a generous donation.

 "We desperately need action now - to change tomorrow for the hundreds of thousands whose lives will be blighted by homelessness this winter.
 That's why we are so pleased to partner with Twitter who will get the message out there that now is the time to act."